danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ![Library logotype](Logo.png)

-ApiKit defines an ``ApiClient`` protocol that describes how to request raw and typed data from any REST-based API.
-This protocol is implemented by ``Foundation/URLSession``, so you can use the shared session without having to create a custom client.
+ApiKit is a Swift SDK that can integrate with any REST API and automatically map responses to Swift models.
+It defines an ``ApiClient`` that can request data from any API, as well as ``ApiEnvironment`` & ``ApiRoute`` protocols that make it easy to model any API.

-ApiKit defines ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model and integrate with any REST-based API, as well as an ``ApiRequest`` that can define a route and response type for even easier use.
+The ``ApiClient`` protocol is already implemented by ``URLSession``, so you can use ``URLSession.shared`` directly, without having to create a custom client implementation.